pradyun/Py2C/README.md

 }
 ```

-If it is needed, a special header file is include'd in the generated file.
+If it is needed, a special header file is included in the generated file.
 For example, the above example would compile to something like:

 ```cpp
 #include "py2c.h"